 Just like with most online site builders, sites build with Webs are not transferrable to other web hosts.

 Let’s face it, Webs is a mixed bag.
 Its ease-of-use and quite decent toolset fall victim to unshapely templates and salesy pop-ups.
-While it undoubtedly lets you easily build a simple site, it’s fallen behind more modern offerings like Squarespace, uKit and Weebly (though it has been around longer than most of its competition).
+While it undoubtedly lets you easily build a simple site, it’s fallen behind more modern offerings like Wix, uKit and Weebly (though it has been around longer than most of its competition).

 Webs user?
 We’d love to hear your story!
 Share your experience in the comments.